 The Brown Theory Seminar is a weekly seminar organized by the theory group in the Department of Computer Science at Brown University.
 The seminar invites external speakers to present their research on a wide range of topics in theoretical computer science.

-Time and Location: All talks are held on Wednesdays noon-1pm in CIT 241 unless otherwise noted.
+Time and Location: All talks are held on Wednesdays noon-1pm in Lubrano (CIT 477) unless otherwise noted.

 Stay Updated: